 It can be used in liquid (as a tincture), capsule, and tablet form, as well as consumed as tea.
 However, if you’re considering introducing valerian root to your dog, you should purchase it in a form that was designed with dogs specifically in mind.

 How Does Valerian Root Work?

 Valerian root works by increasing the neurotransmitter gamma-aminobutyric acid (GABA) in your brain (neurotransmitter gamma-aminobutyric acid is a fancy scientific word for the amino acids in your brain that work as chemical messengers).

 If the GABA in the brain is low, it contributes to higher anxiety and a loss of sleep, so increasing GABA will naturally reduce anxiety and can have a calming effect.
 It works similarly to a pharmaceutical sedative such as Valium (valerian root has been sometimes called “nature’s valium”) and helps to relieve both psychological and physical stress.

 How Does Valerian Root Help Dogs?

-There hasn’t been any kind of conclusive studies done on the effects of valerian root for dogs, but it is thought that it can have multiple benefits.
-If your dog is particularly fearful of specific scenarios, such as going to the vets, when you have visitors, or during thunderstorms, it could prove helpful.
+There hasn’t been any kind of conclusive studies done on the effects of valerian root on dogs, but it is thought that it can have multiple benefits.
+If your dog is particularly fearful of specific scenarios, such as going to the vet, when you have visitors, or during thunderstorms, it could prove helpful.

 It is also known to have some ability in treating seizures.
 It might also aid your dog before long car rides or before air travel, as well as during the day when he might overreact to separation anxiety.
 It could help improve your dog’s sleep and may reduce his stress.